rjolaverria/serverless-crawl-embed/README.md

 This is an example of a way to crawl, generate and store embeddings static websites in using an S3 bucket, Lambdas, SQS, DynamoDB, Pinecone(Serverless) and OpenAI(text-embedding-ada-002).

+**Note:** AWS will terminate the execution of the CrawlQueueWorker  because they will detect recursive loops with Lambda.
+This is because of the CrawlQueueWorker(crawl) Lambda is also writing to the same SQS queue that it is polling from.
+This is mitigated by using the DynamoDB table to track the URLs that have been queued but AWS has no way  of knowing this.
+I will be updating this in  the near future to use AWS Fargate to crawl and push the urls to be sccraped to the SQS queue.

 ## Plugins
 - serverless-python-requirements
 - serverless-lift